 Kimberly Cole Luevano

 Luevano plays and endorses Selmer Paris instruments and is a D’Addario and Company Performing Artist.
-She resides in Corinth with her husband and two teen-aged sons who still like to watch TV with her.
+She resides in Corinth with her husband and enjoys spending time with her two college-aged sons and her spirited border collie.